asikam/softone/README.md

 ## Installation

-## With composer
+- With composer

         composer require asikam/softone

-- Add this to your composer.json in your project:
+- Alternative

-## Alternative
+    Add this to your composer.json in your project:

         "repositories": [
             {